anish000kumar/create-react-app-extended/README.md

 Create-react-app with:

 1. Typescript
+2. SCSS
+3. Tailwind
-2. Webpack alias support
+4. Webpack alias support
-3. Modified template
+5. Modified template
+6. Autocompletion for alias in VSCode